Illumina/strelka/README.md

 Build instructions
 ------------------

-For Starka users it is strongly recommended to start from one of the release distributions of the source code.
+For Strelka users it is strongly recommended to start from one of the release distributions of the source code.
 Acquiring the source via a git clone or archive could result in missing version number entries, undesirably stringent build requirements, or an unstable development